MahnazRabbani/TransferLearning-CIFAR10-Benchmark/README.md

 ## Insights

 - ViT achieved 90% accuracy with only 3 epochs and 5k data, whereas ResNet50 only reached 30% with similar settings.
-- ViT reached 95% accuracy with 6 epochs and the entire 50k dataset.
+- ViT reached  93.43% accuracy with 6 epochs and the entire dataset.
+Showing an increased of approximately 3.12% reflecting the improvement obtained through using more data and more training epochs.

 - ResNet50's fine-tuning reached 79.32% accuracy, but feature extraction only yielded 46.20%.